joviarnandy/Logistics-Performance-Analysis/README.md

     - selleraddress = street address of order sender

-2. The secondary data (XLSX file) contains directional matrix filled with numbers representing how long (in working days) it takes to deliver one order from one location to other location normally.
+2. The secondary data (XLSX file) contains a directional matrix filled with numbers representing how long (in working days) it takes to deliver one order from one location to another location normally.
 FYI, this is also called Service Level Agreements (SLA) between Shopee and Logistics Provider.

 3. Our goal is to label each transaction/order as late by "1" or not late by "0"

-4. The rules and assumption of labelling are listed below (quoted directly from Shopee):
+4. The rules and assumption of labeling are listed below (quoted directly from Shopee):

-    - Working Days are defined as Mon - Sat, Excluding Public Holidays.
+    - Working Days are defined as Mon-Sat, Excluding Public Holidays.

     - Assume the following Public Holidays:
       2020-03-08 (Sunday)